 The TOE will automatically verify the integrity of the stored image when loaded for execution.
 The TOE uses a Cisco public key to validate the digital signature to obtain an embedded SHA512 hash that was generated prior to the image being distributed from Cisco.
 The TOE then computes its own hash of the image using the same SHA512 algorithm and verifies the computed hash against the embedded hash.
-If they match the image is authenticated and has not been modified or tampered with and can proceed with installation.
+If they match the image is authenticated and has not been modified or tampered with.
 If they do not match the image will not boot or execute.
-After boot, the authorized administrator can also manually verify the digital signature by executing the 'verify bootflash: image or package name or package name.
+After boot, the authorized administrator can also manually verify the digital signature by executing the 'verify bootflash:<image or package name>' command.